POST-OP BRA COMPRESSION GUIDE

-According to the International Society of Aesthetic Plastic Surgery (ISAPS) breast augmentation continued to be the world’s most popular cosmetic procedure in 2016, accounting for 15.8% of all surgical procedures.
+According to the International Society of Aesthetic Plastic Surgery (ISAPS) breast augmentation continued to be the world’s most popular cosmetic procedure in 2016, accounting for 15.8% of all surgical procedures in 2016.

 In general, women continue to drive the demand for cosmetic procedures, accounting for 86.2%, or 20,362,655 cosmetic procedures worldwide.
-Among the five most popular procedures requested by women are Breast Augmentation (Silicone Implant) and Breast Lift.
+Among the five most popular procedures requested by women are Breast Augmentation (Silicone Implant) and Breast Lift (2).

 These data show that there is a continuous and increasing demand for high performing post-surgical bras that support surgical outcome and reduce complications, whether based on cancer disease or on a cosmetic incentive.